OliverPo666/U-Swap/README.md

 ## Introduction

-xxx (Project Name) is an app that will offer an innovative yet user friendly experience, to incoming and outgoing students, who need a convenient solution to sell, purchase or auction items. xxx will allow students to purchase furniture, daily necessities, and electronic products from other students.
-CollegeHub will include a simple and secure email verification method, a list of items from the University, a filtering system for specific items, and an option to auction products.
+U-Swap is an app that will offer an innovative yet user friendly experience, to incoming and outgoing students, who need a convenient solution to sell, purchase or auction items. xxx will allow students to purchase furniture, daily necessities, and electronic products from other students.
+U-Swap will include a simple and secure email verification method, a list of items from the University, a filtering system for specific items, and an option to auction products.

 ## Storyboard